cliburn/sta-663-2015-old/pretest.md

 \end{align}
 \\]

-* Can use a version control system

-> Create a repository on GitHub.
+* Create a repository on GitHub.
 Add a README file to it with the text "Hello".
 Now clone it to your local filesystem and revise the text of READNE to "Goodbye".Commit and push your changes to GitHub.

-* Comfortable working in command line

-> Create a new directory, read a text file, run a script without leaving the console/terminal
+* Open a console/terminal in your OS.
+Create a new directory, navigate to the new directory, creata a text file using` echo` and `>`, read the text file using `cat`, and count  the number of characters in the text file with `wc` without leaving the console/terminal

 ### Programming basics

+Most of the programming will be in Python, with C towards the end of the course and occasional R and Julia excursions.
+You are expected to have programming experience in a high-level language commonly used for numerical computation (e.g. R, Matlab).
+Programming experience in Python and C is not necessary, but it is strongly recommended that you learn at least the basics of both languages from an online tutorial or introductory book before the course.

 **In any language**